ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 I finally got tired of those snobbish functional programmers and was like, "Oh, yeah?
 What if I made a language without functions?
 A dysfunctional language."
 And then I was like, "Woah, dude."

-But what really got me thinking about this is C\# which is really similar to Java (think of it as Microsoft's non-trademark infringing version of Java).
+But what really got me thinking about this is C\# which is really similar to Java (think of it as Microsoft's non-trademark-infringing version of Java).
 It's easy to use, but it also has so much baggage from Java.
 There's just so much typing.
 That is keyboard typing not type typing.

 ## Summary